Fruits and Vegetables

 WHAT ARE VEGETABLES?

-Unlike fruits (which grow on trees and plants) vegetables are the edible parts of the tree and plant itself, and some examples of this include...
+Unlike fruit (which grow on trees and plants) vegetables are the edible parts of the trees and plants themselves, and some examples of this include...

 - The Leaves (Spinach)